Compensation and refunds

 *Information is subject to change.
 Please check the latest train timetable before your trip.

-Travelling by train from London Paddington to Bristol Temple Meads is efficient and offers a scenic and comfortable experience.
-With frequent departures from London Paddington, you can reach Bristol Temple Meads in just 1h 27m, making it one of the fastest and most convenient ways to travel between these two places.
+Taking the train from London Paddington to Bristol Temple Meads is both efficient and enjoyable, offering scenic views and comfort.
+With frequent departures from London Paddington, you can arrive at Bristol Temple Meads in just 1 hour 27 minutes, making it a quick and convenient option for travelling between these two places.

 London Paddington to Bristol Temple Meads trains are generally punctual, but delays or disruptions can happen due to weather, strikes, and other factors.
 With Train Journey Planner, finding a train timetable for your trip is simple.
 Enter your departure and arrival stations to view a detailed schedule of available trains.
 Provide your travel details to find the best routes, connections, and train times.